tzri/open-wordpress-seo/README.md

 ## Features

+### Overview
+The plugin offers you the possibility to easily manipulate important metadata, gain insight to the SEO status of various aspects of your site and how improve them.
+In addition, the plugin automatically performs grunt operations that are vital for good SEO, such as sitemap creation and pinging.

 ### Including
 - Possibility to set post and page meta titles and descriptions either for any post type or specifically for individual posts.
 - Generates meta description and keywords automatically when needed.